Franklin Park

 Family-Friendly Amenities

 If you're visiting with kids, you'll appreciate the modern playgrounds scattered across the park, with particularly nice ones near the zoo and golf course.
-These play areas provide the perfect opportunity for little ones to burn off energy while parents catch their breath.
+These play areas provide a good opportunity for little ones to burn off energy while parents catch their breath.

 Annual Events and Activities